hyphanet/website/content/2022-08-28-discredited-levine-2017-still-used.md

     But the
     routing algorithm within Freenet causes them to **almost always** receive requests from a given node **over the same route**.
-So they get the same HTL, regardless of the actual number of hops from the source.
+So they will have the same HTL, regardless of the number of hops from the source to an observer.
 Therefore Their 2.3% false positives rate contains a mixture of

     -   the probability of **two people** requesting the file in the same